Blackbird-71-ux/smashlabs/README.md

 - `npm run build` - Build for production
 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint
-- `npm run type-check` - Run TypeScript type checking
+- `npm run format` - Format code with Prettier

 ## Deployment

-The application is configured for deployment on Vercel.
-Simply connect your GitHub repository to Vercel for automatic deployments.
+The application is deployed on [Vercel](https://vercel.com/).
+Each push to the main branch triggers a new deployment.

+### Environment Variables

+Make sure to set the following environment variables in your Vercel project:

+- `NEXT_PUBLIC_SITE_URL` - Your production URL
+- `NEXT_PUBLIC_GA_ID` - Google Analytics ID

 ## Contributing